eclipse-edc/IdentityHub/docs/developer/decision-records/2025-02-24-sts-deployment-embedded/README.md

 By definition, the STS and IdentityHub are coupled together, because the shape of the access token must be known to either of them.

-In addition, IdentityHub is designed to manage all security-related material such as key pairs, which are bound to a participant context, and for that it contains facilities to create, rotate, revoke, query,... key material.
+In addition, IdentityHub is designed to manage all security-related material such as key pairs, which is bound to a participant context, and for which it contains specific APIs and services.

-Were STS to run in standalone mode, it would also have to provide those facilities, which would increase complexity significantly without adding much value.
+Our EDC components shall reflect this coupling by directly embedding the SecureTokenService into the IdentityHub runtime.

 ## Approach

 ### Removal of the STS Accounts API

-The fact that STS maintains an account (client ID and client secret) for each participant context becomes an implementation detail that need not be accessible through a REST API.
+The fact that STS maintains an account (client ID and client secret) for each participant context becomes an implementation detail that need not be exposed externally through a REST API.

-When creating participant contexts, the IdentityHub always provisions the account internally without the need for a remote call.
+When creating participant contexts, the IdentityHub always creates the "account" internally without the need for a remote call.

-This also removes the need for a `RemoteStsAccountService`, because IdentityHub can simply use a local delegate to handle that.
+This also removes the need for a `RemoteStsAccountService`, because IdentityHub can simply create a local "account".
 This will further simplify the `StsAccountProvisioner -> StsAccountService` indirection.

 ### Moving code from the Connector to IdentityHub